TeamRizu/outfox-wiki/folders.md

 ** On macOS, these folders are located in **~/Library/Preferences/StepMania 5.3/** ** On Linux, these folders are located in **~/.stepmania-5.3/** ** On Windows, these folders are located in **%APPDATA%\StepMania 5.3**
-* **Additional folders** are paths configured in the ``Save/Preferences.ini`` file; for instance, you can store your song library on a second hard drive and link to it there, or share content between multiple installations.
+* **Additional folders** are paths configured in the [Preferences.ini file](./preferencesini); for instance, you can store your song library on a second hard drive and link to it there, or share content between multiple installations.

 These content folders comprise the game's "Virtual File System" (VFS).
 They are, in turn, divided into various subdirectories for storing specific types of content.